stephen-cloud/c-19-autobody-old/docs/prepare-ui.md

 yarn add aws-amplify @aws-amplify/ui-react
 ```

-We're mnot going to use these right off the bat, but let's do it while we're thinking of it.
+We're not going to use these right off the bat, but let's do it while we're thinking of it.

 ## A little layout